orlan-mortari/pokemon-crystal-encounters-txt/README.md

-# pokemon-crystal-encounters-txt
+# POKéMON Crystal Encounters .txt for quick reference

-Lists of Pokémon Crystal encounters by location and by species.
+These are simple .txt files containing Pokémon Crystal encounters by species and by locations.